How to behave during a dust storm

 |---|---|---|---|

-| PM10 | 0–50 | Low | Normal routine; if sensitive to dust — monitor your well-being. |
+| PM10 | 0–50 | Low | Normal routine; if sensitive to dust, monitor your well-being. |

-| PM10 | 50–100 | Moderate | Reduce outdoor time, avoid outdoor sports. |
+| PM10 | 50–100 | Moderate | Reduce time outdoors, avoid outdoor sports. |

-| PM10 | 100–200 | High | Stay indoors if possible; use FFP2/KN95 if going out; vulnerable groups should avoid going outside. |
+| PM10 | 100–200 | High | Stay home if possible; use FFP2/KN95 when going out; vulnerable groups should stay indoors. |

-| PM10 | > 200 | Very High | Stay indoors; postpone meetings and workouts; seek medical help if symptomatic. |
+| PM10 | > 200 | Very High | Stay indoors; reschedule meetings and workouts; seek medical help if symptoms occur. |

 | PM2.5 | 0–25 | Low | Normal routine. |

-| PM2.5 | 25–50 | Moderate | Reduce outdoor activity, especially if you have respiratory conditions. |
+| PM2.5 | 25–50 | Moderate | Reduce outdoor activity, especially if you have respiratory diseases. |

-| PM2.5 | 50–100 | High | Prefer staying indoors; use a respirator if going out. |
+| PM2.5 | 50–100 | High | Better to stay indoors; use a respirator when going out. |

-| PM2.5 | > 100 | Very High | Avoid going outside; seek medical help if your condition worsens. |
+| PM2.5 | > 100 | Very High | Avoid the outdoors; seek medical help if condition worsens. |

-How to Do It
+How to do it

 - FFP2/KN95 respirator is usually more effective than a standard medical mask for dust and fine particles.

-- Goggles reduce eye irritation.
+- Glasses reduce eye irritation.

-Working Outdoors
+Working outdoors

 Glossary